 Not necessarily.
-Please keep in mind that Greyshot151 aka Tyler Trieschock has a lot of K.W.C. matches to read, not to mention that he has other, non-K.W.C. things to do, so you may not get a response even if they’ve accepted your match.
+Please keep in mind that our verifiers have a lot of K.W.C. matches to read, not to mention they have other, non-K.W.C. things to do.
+You should receive a response, but it may just take time.

 It’s been a week and my match still isn’t up yet!
 What’s taking so long?

 Keep in mind that even if your match makes it in, matches aren’t always posted in the order they are received.
 You could be waiting for weeks or possibly even months before it’s posted.
-Anthony Romero, the site owner, does have a little something off the Internet called a real life (as we all do).
+The K.W.C.
+Staff and Toho Kingdom Administration do have a little something off the Internet called a real life (as we all do).
 Be patient, and your match will be up in time.

 How is the banner for my match handled?
 Do I request what I want on it, or…?

-When you send in your match, be sure to include the location it takes place in (Tokyo, Monster Island, New York, Planet X, etc.), as well as whether it happens at day or night.
-Once your match has been given final approval by Tyler, he will create your banner to finalize your match or send it to an awesome creator like Jackson Morris or Andrew Sudomerski.
+When you send in your match, be sure to include the location it takes place in (Tokyo, Monster Island, New York, Planet X, etc.), as well as time of day (day, night, evening, etc.).
+Once your match has been given final approval, a banner will be made to finalize your match by one of our several banner creators.